divie2/Task-2/README.md

 1. git pull: Pull, on the other hand, fetches changes from a remote repository and automatically merges them into the current branch.
 It's a combination of git fetch and git merge.

 # 5. Git rebase
 Git rebase is a command used to modify the commit history of a branch.
 It integrates changes from one branch into another by moving or combining commits.
 It is often used to maintain a linear and clean commit history.
-The command is: 'git rebase <base_branch>'
+The command is: `git rebase <base_branch> `

 # 6. Git Cherry-pick:
 Git cherry-pick is a command used to apply a specific commit from one branch to another.
 It allows you to pick individual commits and apply them to a different branch.
-The command is: 'git cherry-pick <commit-hash>'
+The command is: `git cherry-pick <commit-hash>`